Maui

 Formal evening wear

-Maui's top resort restaurants operate at smart-casual; collared shirts and clean pants cover every dining situation.
+Maui's top resort restaurants operate at smart-casual; Collared shirts and clean pants cover every dining situation.

 Sample itinerary